JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Andovontia

-[UB 37:8.3](/en/The_Urantia_Book/37#p8_3)  Andovontia is the name of the tertiary _Universe Circuit Supervisor_ stationed in our local universe.
+<a id="a119_0"></a>[UB 37:8.3](/en/The_Urantia_Book/37#p8_3)  Andovontia is the name of the tertiary _Universe Circuit Supervisor_ stationed in our local universe.
 He is concerned only with spirit and morontia circuits, not with those under the jurisdiction of the power directors.
 It was he who isolated Urantia at the time of the Caligastia betrayal of the planet during the testing seasons of the Lucifer rebellion.
 In sending greetings to the mortals of Urantia, he expresses pleasure in the anticipation of your sometime restoration to the universe circuits of his supervision.

 The individual (An) who acts (do) for the innocent (dov) and with authority from a higher level, in bringing mercy and justice to the “world of the cross” (T) with a personalized touch (ia).